Skip to content

 The following messages are available within sequence diagrams (in both directions, of course):

-The following global variables are available and modifiable within sequence diagrams:
+The following config properties are available for sequence diagrams:

 VariableMeaningDefault value (in pixels)Comment